Athaodam/Adventures-with-Ayahuasca/README.md

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391881"
        label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi" description="Spruce first mentioned the use of caapi during his travels across the Vaupés River.
-These notes can be found in Volume 1 of Notes of a Botnaist..." attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
+These notes can be found in Volume 1 of Notes of a Botanist..." attribution="Courtesy of the Smithsonian Libraries and Biodiversity Heritage Library" license="Public Domain"
        fit="contain"